CDCgov/ww-inference-model/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Logs**
-If applicable, please attach logs to help describe your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]